What You'll Learn in This Article

 The Bottom Line

-Studies show that CBD may support healthful sleep in some individuals, but can potentially increase sleeplessness in others.
+Studies show that CBD may support healthy sleep in some individuals, but it can potentially increase sleeplessness in others.
 Further research into appropriate dosages and more randomized clinical trials in the future may offer greater insights and understanding into the use of CBD as a sleep aid.